-UK Treaties Online This provides an official record of the UK's treaty obligations under international law, sourced by the Treaty Section of the Foreign, Commonwealth & Development Office.
+Audiovisual Library of International Law UN website providing a library of original documents supplemented by contextual essays and audiovisual materials.
+Easier to search than the UN Treaty Collection (below), but does not offer updated information on the status of treaties.
+International Court of Justice Includes the Statute and Rules of the Court together with a list of all cases and judgments.
+International Criminal Court Lists all cases and investigations plus all core legal texts of the Court.
+UK Treaties Online Provides an official record of the UK's treaty obligations under international law, sourced by the Treaty Section of the Foreign, Commonwealth & Development Office.
 Links to texts of Command Papers published in the UK Treaty Series from 1892.
 A helpful Treaties Enquiries Service is also available by phone and email.
-International Court of Justice Includes the Statute and Rules of the Court together with a list of all cases and judgments.
-International Criminal Court Lists all cases and investigations plus all core legal texts of the Court.
 United Nations Treaty Collection Under Article 102 of the Charter of the United Nations, every treaty and every international agreement entered into by any Member is published as soon as possible by the UN.
 The site allows you to check the status of any treaty and provides certified true copies.